What are parental perceptions about teenagers and alcohol and can we influence them?

 Findings from face to face and digital engagement with parents and carers using social norm approaches in a variety of settings across England

-Our vision is for young people to enter adulthood having a healthy relationship with alcohol.
-We engage pupils before they begin drinking, help them build resilience skills, know how to avoid risky situations and learn how to look after themselves and each other.
-The average age of a first whole drink in the UK is age 13 – far too young, and usually at home.
+Our vision is for young people to enter adulthood having a responsible understanding of alcohol and its short and long term effects.
+We engage children of all abilities and backgrounds before they begin drinking, helping them build resilience skills, know how to avoid and resist risky situations and to look after themselves and each other in a variety of settings.
+Read more…

 Where our programme was in place, just 8% of pupils took up drinking over the 18 months from year 8 to the end of year 9 compared to 20% following other programmes… Read more…

 “The AET’s Talk About Alcohol programme equips schools with the resources and training that staff need to be able to offer a comprehensive alcohol education curriculum to their pupils.
 In addition, this supports a Public Health priority to see a reduction in the number of young people drinking alcohol and ensuring they have the skills and guidance to make informed choices.”
 Christina Hardy, Public Health Practitioner, Tyneside